Panhellenic (PHC) Recruitment Information

 How much of a time commitment is being in a sorority?

 Participating in a Greek-letter organization is like participating in any co-curricular activity; it requires a time investment.
 Students in the CalGreeks Community have the opportunity for a well-rounded college experience that involves academic work and campus involvement, as well as social events.
 As they say, you get out of a sorority what you put into it.
 You can choose your level of involvement, whether you decide to be a member or the President.

 What kinds of philanthropy events are you involved in?

-Each chapter is required to hold one philanthropy event per semester.
+Each chapter holds one or more philanthropy events per semester.
 Each chapter has their own philanthropy.
-Most philanthropy events involve the community, so chapter women and fraternity men often attend other chapter’s events.
+Most philanthropy events involve the community, so each chapter’s members often attend other chapter’s events.

 Do chapters haze?

 The national organizations, the University of California, Berkeley, Panhellenic Council and state law prohibit any action taken, or any situation created, whether on or off sorority premises, that may produce mental or physical discomfort, embarrassment, harassment, or ridicule.
 Hazing is forbidden and will not be tolerated at UC Berkeley.